 April 24, 1946 – Henry & Gabrielle Johnson of Westbrook, Minn., purchase the Avery Theater from the Kirchners.
 Mr. Johnson had operated a smaller theater in Westbrook which he sold prior to relocating to Garner.
-Altogether the Johnson family had seven children: Kathryn, Ihla Jean, Berry Jane, Gerald, LaVonne, Carole and Diane.
+Altogether the Johnson family had seven children: Kathryn, Ihla Jean, Betty Jane, Gerald, LaVonne, Carole and Diane.
 The eldest three daughters took active roles in assisting with concessions and other duties at the theater.

 Early 1947 – Wednesday and Thursday night were “Prize Nites” at the Avery Theater, according to a photo courtesy of Betty (Johnson) Tompkins.
 The south display case advertises the movie “Two Years Before the Mast” which dates this photo to early 1947.

 Feb.
 25, 1949 – Mr. Lloyd B Kingsbury, owner of several theaters throughout the Midwest, buys the Avery Theater.
 While Mr. Kingsbury often travelled between his various properties, Mrs. Alice Kingsbury was a well-known presence at the ticket booth in Garner.
 John Banks, the couple’s son-in-law and a war veteran, worked as the manager along with Mrs. Kingsbury.